informedcitizenry/6502.Net/README.md

 ## Introduction

 The 6502.Net Macro Assembler is a simple cross-assembler targeting the MOS 6502 and related CPU architectures.
 It is written for .Net (Version 4.5.1) and supports all of the published (legal) instructions of 6502-based CPUs.
-The MOS 6502 was a popular choice for video game system and microcomputer manufacturers in the 1970s and mid-1980s, due to its cost and efficient design.
+The 6502 was a popular choice for video game system and microcomputer manufacturers in the 1970s and mid-1980s, due to its cost and efficient design.
 Among hobbyists and embedded systems manufacturers today it still sees its share of use.
+For more information, see [wiki entry](https://en.wikipedia.org/wiki/MOS_Technology_6502) or [6502 resource page](http://6502.org) to learn more about this microprocessor.

 ## Legal